sekaizato/BADS7105/_README.md

 The main things you might need to change here are:

-`site: Made Jekyll Theme` – change this to your website's name
+`site: BADS CRM` – change this to your website's name

 `url:` – the full URL that your site will be hosted at, e.g. https://your-domain.com